 Looking for cannoli’s?
 Shop around in Little Italy.
 The further we walked down the street, the better deals they offered.
 I learned this the hard way the first trip to Little Italy.
 I paid $6.50 for a cannoli, only to walk further and find 2 for $5!
 Yikes.
 I haven’t had a cannoli that I don’t like in Little Italy.
 Not a fan of cannoli’s?
 These NYC bakeries have amazing cheesecake, lobster tails, and gelato.
 Try one of each.

 NYC has everything when it comes to shopping.
 From top designer stores to cheesy tourist shops.
 They have it all.
 This trip with the teens was not about shopping, except for a few tourist items.
 And what better place to grab a deal than Canal Street.
 China Town didn’t disappoint.
 My older daughter wanted to experience China Town and we all wanted a little something to take home to remind us of our trip.
 I taught my girls how to get a bargain by deciding how much they wanted to pay for an item and then offering a much lower price.
 It worked!
-My kids were able to experience their first outdoor fish market.
+My kids were able to experience their first outdoor fish market and learn about various fishes.
 Or should I say they were able to smell their first outdoor fish market.

 Buy your tickets online before you arrive.
 This will save you a few dollars.
 My kids were happy with just seeing the sites.
 They didn’t want to go into the Empire State Building or over to the Statue of Liberty, they just wanted to see them and take photos.
 This saved us quite a bit of money.

 So many sites to see are free.
 The 9-11 Memorial, the Vessel, High Line, Central Park, Battery Park, Times Square, all free!
 Another little tip if you can stay out late is to wait at the back door of the Broadway shows.
 I’ve done this in the past and seen quite a few celebrities.
 So much fun!